wix-incubator/headless-components/docs/api/EVENT_LIST_INTERFACE.md

 ### EventList.LoadMoreTrigger

 Displays a button to load more events.
-Not rendered if infiniteScroll is false or no events are left to load.
+Not rendered if no events are left to load.

 **Props**